mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 ## Morwen Bernard Thistlethwaite (1980)

 Early human-based methods for solving the Rubik's Cube typically required around 100 moves.
-A significant breakthrough occurred in 1980 when Morwen Thistlethwaite developed a novel four-phase algorithm that reduced the maximum move count to 52.
-Each of its 4 steps progressively restricts the allowed types of turns until the cube reaches a solved state.
+A significant breakthrough occurred in 1980 when Morwen Thistlethwaite developed a novel algorithm that reduced the maximum move count to 52.
+The solving process is divided into four distinct phases, each narrowing the available move set [^pochmann-2008-1]:

-In phase 1, all 18 cube turns (U, U', U2, D, D', D2, R, R', R2, L, L', L2, F, F', F2, B, B', B2) are allowed.
-In phase 2, U and D are restricted to half-turns only (that means no U and D quarter-turns anymore).
-Phase 3 additionally disallows F and B quarter-turns, and finally phase 4 restricts all six faces to half-turns only [^pochmann-2008-1].
-The phases are denoted as follows in modern cubing terminology:

 <ol>
-<li>EO (Edge Orientation)
-<li>DR (Domino Reduction)
-<li>HTR (Half-Turn Reduction)
-<li>Finish
+<li>Phase 1 (EO; Edge Orientation): all 18 cube turns (U, U', U2, D, D', D2, R, R', R2, L, L', L2, F, F', F2, B, B', B2) are permitted.
+<li>Phase2 (DR; Domino Reduction): U and D are restricted to half-turns only - that means no U and D quarter-turns anymore.
+<li>Phase 3 (HTR; Half-Turn Reduction): in addition to previous constrains, F and B are restricted to half-turns only.
+<li>Phase 4 (Finish): only half-turns are permitted.
 </ol>

+No further turns are possible beyond this point.
+Thus, a solved state is reached at the end of phase 4.

 ![](img/ComputerAlgorithms/Thistlethwaite2.png)